gidden/opt-int-old-cyclopts/README.rst

 The direct dependency for Cyclopts is coin-Cbc.
 It is possible to build this dependency from
 `source <https://projects.coin-or.org/Cbc/browser/stable/2.5>`_, but
-you may find that you need to install additional depencies based on the version you're using.
+you may find that you need to install additional dependencies based on the version you're using.
 See the FindCOIN.cmake file in /src/CMake for some comments.

-If you choose to install coin-Cbc in a non-standard location (i.e., some location not in a standard envrionment variable that cmake checks like PATH and LD_LIBRARY_PATH), you must inform CMake as to its location using the command line argument COIN_ROOT_DIR.
+If you choose to install coin-Cbc in a non-standard location (i.e., some location not in a standard environment variable that cmake checks like PATH and LD_LIBRARY_PATH), you must inform CMake as to its location using the command line argument COIN_ROOT_DIR.